 - Professor Bruno Lampini (George Zucco, The Mad Ghoul, The Cat and the Canary).
-An innocent man, two travels with his “show of horrors” including the corpse of Dracula.
-He’s soon murdered by Niemann and Daniel, who then impersonate him … and have plans for Dracula.
+An innocent man, who travels with his “show of horrors” including the corpse of Dracula.
+He’s soon murdered by Niemann and Daniel, who then impersonate him … And they have plans for Dracula.

 - Dracula (John Carradine, Mary of Scotland, Invisible Invaders).
 Revived by Niemann to get revenge on his enemies … and left by him to “die” in the sunlight.